jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 1. **Service Account Key File Error**: Removed file-based service account loading that was causing build failures
 2. **Firebase API Key Error**: Updated all Firebase Admin initialization to use environment variables
+3. **Client-side Firebase in API Routes**: Converted all API routes to use Firebase Admin SDK instead of client-side Firebase

 ## Required Environment Variables